Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Background

 In order to identify both knee and knee-onset points on capacity fade curves instead of only one knee point, the double Bacon-Watts model is adapted from the Bacon-Watts model \cite{fermin2020identification}, i.e.,

-where $\alpha_0$ is an intercept; $\alpha_1$, $\alpha_2$, and $\alpha_3$ denote the slopes of the intersecting lines; $\gamma$ determines the abruptness of the transition and is set to a low value to achieve an abrupt transition; $Z$ is a zero mean, normally distributed random variable; $x_0$ and $x_2$ are two transition points, i.e., knee and knee-onset.
+where $\alpha_0$ is an intercept; $\alpha_1$, $\alpha_2$, and $\alpha_3$ denote the slopes of the intersecting lines; $\gamma$ determines the abruptness of the transition and is set to a low value (i.e., $10^{-8}$) to achieve an abrupt transition; $Z$ is a zero mean, normally distributed random variable; $x_0$ and $x_2$ are two transition points, i.e., knee-onset and knee.

 Given a sequence of measured capacity data of a cell, the Levenberg–Marquardt nonlinear least squares algorithm is used to learn the model parameters in Eqn. (\ref{eq:0}).
-Moreover, initial values for the model parameters that are used in this work are given in Table \ref{tab00}.
+Moreover, initial values for the model parameters that are used in this work are given in Table \ref{tab1}.
 Note that $N$ is the number of sampled capacity points.